-The hospital market1
+The hospital market

-In 2015, the market of acute care hospitals in Germany was about €94 billion2.
+In 2016, the market of acute care hospitals in Germany was about €98 billion.
 Personnel costs accounted for about 62% of hospital costs, and material costs for 38%.
-Personnel and material costs each rose by approximately 4%.
+Personnel and material costs rose by 4% and 5% respectively.

 Through the increase in admissions, the organic growth of the acute care hospital market was around 1%.
-In addition, potential for growth for private hospital operators arises from hospital acquisitions or privatization.

-Although their economic situation has improved compared with previous years, a third (33%) of German hospitals recorded losses in 2015.
-A further 10% broke even, and 57% were able to generate a profit for the year.
+Although their economic situation has improved compared with previous years, almost a third (29%) of the German hospitals recorded losses in 2016.
+A further 10% broke even, and 61% were able to generate a profit for the year.
 The difficult economic and financial situation is often accompanied by significant investment needs.
 This is due, in large part, to an investment backlog that has accumulated because, in the past, the federal states failed to meet their statutory obligation to finance necessary investments and major maintenance measures sufficiently due to budget constraints.
-At the same time, investment needs are driven by technological advances, higher quality requirements, modernizations.
-The Rheinisch-Westfälisches Institut and necessary Wirtschaftsforschung (RWI) estimates that the annual investment requirement at German hospitals (not including university hospitals) is at least €5.5 billion.
-This is twice the funding for investment currently being provided by the federal states.